Skip to main content

 It's important that the surgical incisions are not subjected to excessive force, abrasion or motion during the time of healing.

 The initial healing phase of a surgical scar revision may include localized swelling, discoloration or discomfort and may take 1 to 2 weeks.
-Healing will continue for several weeks.
-As the new scar heals, it will slowly refine and fade.
+Healing will continue for several weeks and as the new scar heals it will slowly refine and fade.
 With dermabrasion, chemical peel or laser resurfacing, you will experience similar conditions at the treated area in addition to overall sensitivity.

 Scar Revision Results